alebelcor/is-github-team-repos-empty/README.md

 ### isGithubTeamReposEmpty(teamId)

-Returns a **promise** that resolves to a boolean value of whether or not a GitHub team is without repositories.
+Returns a **promise** that resolves to a boolean value of whether or not a GitHub team repository list is empty.

 #### teamId